Dhghomon/rust-fsharp/README.md

 Much better!
 One note here: the semicolon is necessary because Rust is an expression-based language too.
 Rust also treats the final line of an expression as the return value, but we are not looking to pass on a `Diplomat` to something else so we need a semicolon at the end to make it return a unit type instead.

 The F# user is now going to be wondering what this `.to_string()` method is doing and why we need it in Rust.
 This is because Rust has more than one `String` type, and this is the simplest one to understand in a struct: it's similar to the F# string type mentioned above in that it is an owned collection, though in this case it's a collection of `u8` bytes.
 (We saw the signature above already) Without the `.to_string()` method, we are instead dealing with a "&str", which is a borrowed reference - the type does not own it.
-It is essentially a view into a string.
-And
+It is essentially an immutable view into a string.
+And because it doesn't own it, the compiler will complain at this sort of signature:

 ```
 struct Diplomat {